couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-troubleshooting-views-technical-background-.markdown

 Before looking at those tools, lets first know what database sequence numbers are.

-When a couchdb database (remember, each corresponds to a vbucket) is created, its update\_seq (update sequence number) is 0.
+When a CouchDB database (remember, each corresponds to a vbucket) is created, its update\_seq (update sequence number) is 0.
 When a document is created, updated or deleted, its current sequence number is incremented by 1.
 So all the following sequence of actions result in the final sequence number of 5: